kresnajenie/cse15l-lab-reports/index.md

 ### About me
 My name is **KJ** and I am currently a *freshman* at ***UC San Diego***.
-This is one of the web that I made [FarmaPlus](https://farmaplus.kemkes.go.id).
+This is my github account [kresnajenie](https://github.com/kresnajenie).

 ### Hobbies
 Some things I like to do: